emberjs/rfcs/text/0779-first-class-component-templates.md

 This is very attractive in some ways, but it comes with three downsides:

 First, SFCs do not allow multiple components to be defined in a single file.
-This has been an ongoing sticking point with the Vue and Svelte designs, such that there is even an [open-for-years RFC for Svelte for supporting at least a subset of this functionality](https://github.com/sveltejs/rfcs/blob/inline-components/text/0000-inline-components.md).
+This has been an ongoing sticking point with the Vue and Svelte designs, such that there is even an [RFC for Svelte for supporting at least a subset of this functionality](https://github.com/sveltejs/rfcs/blob/inline-components/text/0000-inline-components.md).

 Second, the scope handling for the default export is unusual and requires additional teaching.